zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 This is English as a Second Language Podcast episod e 1,076.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Visit our website at ESLPod.com.
-Download a Learnin g Guide for this episode that contains all of the vocabulary words and defin itions we use on this episode, as well as a complete transcript.
+Download a Learning Guide for this episode that contains all of the vocabulary words and defin itions we use on this episode, as well as a complete transcript.

 This episode is a dialogue between Nick and Jessica  about selling things using the name of a famous person.
 Let’s get started.